 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 Your local computer store, hardware store or home center may carry compressed air in a can.
-If using compressed air in a can.
-If using compressed air in a can.
+If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.